 In our sanctuary, you’ll find pews, a pulpit, an altar, hymnals and other items you’d expect in a church.
 We also have a space for you to share your joys and sorrows with our community by lighting candles or placing stones into water.

-To open our services we generally have a welcome, a call to worship and a chalice lighting.
-The chalice lighting is an important part of our opening ritual, and most Unitarian and Universalist churches around the world begin services in this way.
+A typical worship service lasts about an hour.
+After a warm welcome and some announcements, we light our chalice.
+The chalice lighting is an important part of our opening ritual, and most UU churches services in this way.
 It is one way that can connect with our siblings.

-Generally, after the chalice lighting we sing a hymn together.
-Though like other churches, we have a book of hymns, you may find some of the theology expressed in our words to be different from the ones sung in other churches.
+After that, we’ll sing a hymn.
+Many of our songs may be familiar from other churches you’ve attended, but you may find some of the theology expressed in our words to be different from the ones sung in other churches.

-Following these elements, we offer up what we call a Reading from the Global Scripture.
-This is a reading from the wisdom of the world.
-Past Global Scripture reads have come from the Torah, the New Testament, the Dharma of the Wonderful Lotus Sutra, from iconic, or comic books, television, the New York Times, and poets like Langston Hughes, Maya Angelou and Emily Dickinson.
+We also hear from the Global Scripture — a reading from the wisdom of the world.
+Past Global Scripture reads have come from the Torah, the New Testament, iconic or comic books, television, the New York Times, and poets like Langston Hughes, Maya Angelou, Mary Oliver and Emily Dickinson.

-Then comes the sermon where the person in the pulpit tries to offer you something to consider.
+Then comes the sermon.
+The person in the pulpit (often our minister, Rev. Joe Cherry, but sometimes not) tries to offer you something to consider.
 This is perhaps the part of our church service which varies most widely from that of other churches.
 Rather than instructing you about how one holy text tells you how to live, a person offering a homily or sermon in our church offers you carefully considered thoughts about how you might think about a moral, political or spiritual issue.